Fonterra says it will start talking next week with its farmer shareholders about introducing share trading.

 The third and final stage of the capital restructuring will allow farmers to trade shares between themselves, in a bid to stop money washing in and out of the co-operative when times are tough.

-The dairy co-operative signalled it would put the idea up for discussion after gaining strong farmer support last year for the first two stages of its capital restructuring plan, which allowing the farmers to buy extra shares not linked to milk supply.
+The company got strong farmer support last year for the first two stages of its capital restructuring plan, which allows farmers to buy extra shares not linked to milk supply.

 The Shareholders' Council supports the concept, which would involve farmers buying or selling Fonterra shares among themselves, instead of having to buy or redeem them through the co-operative.

-The advantage from Fonterra's point of view is that it would end its obligation to buy back shares, as it has to currently when farmers leave the co-operative or reduce their milk supply.
+The advantage from Fonterra's point of view is that it would end its obligation to buy back shares, as it currently has to do when farmers leave the co-operative or reduce their milk supply.

 It would also provide the company with a more stable supply of capital without sacrificing farmer ownership or control.